[Chapter Four: Judges of El]

 The Amorites from Hazezon-tamar

 The first question that comes to mind, even without attempting to identify these locations, is how the author knows that these events have even occurred.
-For if this were a novel and not purported to be an historical account, we would recognize immediately what is called the omnipotent viewpoint.
+For if this were a novel and not purported to be an historical account, we would recognize immediately what is called the omniscient viewpoint.
 That is, the author is describing facts that are not likely to have been readily apparent to the characters in the story.
 The implication here is similar to the one that we noticed earlier in our investigation of the supposed 480- and 430-year periods that define the relations between the Hebrews and the Egyptians.
 In short, whoever is writing the account may be assumed to have had access to one or another ancient archive.
-Whether this was Egyptian or Mesopotamian or from somewhere else is not immediately obvious, but the appearance of Abraham in this account suggests that his presence and actions were significant enough to have been recorded in the annals of nearby kingdoms and preserved, possibly for hundreds of years, from the time of the events until the appearance of the Hebrew scribes in those kingdoms.
+Whether this was Egyptian or Mesopotamian or from somewhere else is not immediately obvious, but the appearance of Abraham in this account suggests that his presence and actions were significant enough to have been recorded in the annals of nearby kingdoms and preserved, possibly for hundreds of years, from the time of the events until the appearance of Hebrew scribes in those kingdoms.

-The importance of this realization cannot be overestimated, for once we remove the theologically introduced and thereby suspect notion that the early books of the bible were somehow transmitted directly from the mouth of some Arabian volcano god, the fingerprints of The Scribe may be seen all over this account.
-We do not yet know who this scribe was, but we can begin to imagine him sitting at his table with pen (or stylus) in hand mulling over a stack of documents related to the person of Abraham and containing accounts of his actions and ancestors.
-This scribe would have been one of several who composed the histories of various periods in the development of the Jewish nation, histories that would later be synthesized into a relatively consistent and unified account that has come down to us in the form of a book called the Bible.
+The importance of this realization cannot be overestimated, for once we remove the theologically introduced and thereby suspect notion that the early books of the bible were somehow transmitted directly from the mouth of some Arabian volcano god, the fingerprints of the Scribe may be seen all over this account.
+We do not yet know who this Scribe was, but we can begin to imagine him sitting at his table with pen (or stylus) in hand mulling over a stack of documents related to the person of Abraham and containing accounts of his actions and ancestors.
+This Scribe would have been one of several who composed the histories of various periods in the development of the Jewish nation, histories that would later be synthesized into a relatively consistent and unified account that has come down to us in the form of a book called the Bible.

 It took me a while to realize what I was actually missing, but it finally occurred to me that I had fallen prey to multiple assumptions that have been made by those who would attempt to understand this portion of Genesis that are, in fact, not in evidence.
 What finally awakened me to this problem was the passage describing the alignment of the two forces in this little regional battle.
 As it says in Chapter 14:

-And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king of Zeboiim, and the king of Bela―the same is Zoar; and they set the battle in array against them in the vale of Siddim; against Chedorlaomer king of Elam, and Tidal king of Goiim, and Amraphel king of Shinar, and Arioch king of Ellasar; four kings against the five [my emphasis].
+And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king of Zeboiim, and the king of Bela―the same is Zoar; and they set the battle in array against them in the vale of Siddim; against Chedorlaomer king of Elam, and Tidal king of Goiim, and Amraphel king of Shinar, and Arioch king of Ellasar; four kings against the five.

-Now those who see the bible as a primarily religious text are in the habit of attributing every peculiar event or even successful military campaign to the intervention of their supreme being.
+Now those who see the bible as a primarily religious text are in the habit of attributing every peculiar event or even successful military campaign to the intervention of their "supreme being."
 This allows them to gloss over apparently quite egregious inconsistencies by assigning them to the category of miracles and leaving the matter at that.
 Thus, it is even possible by this same methodology to see the four foreign kings as rulers of vast empires rather than kings of relatively insignificant city-states or generals in the service of an unseen foreign power.
 In fact, ever since it was noticed that the names of the four kings bore a superficial resemblance to the names of those who were active on the world stage during the period indicated by the artificially extended biblical timeline, it has been widely held among the more theologically oriented of scholars that Abraham fought and defeated a coalition of mighty rulers of empires and miraculously defeated them.
 They saw Amraphel and identified him with Hammurabi of Babylon, whom they knew well from their records, and confused Shinar with an ancient name for Babylonia rather than Sanhar in Syria near Ugarit, where ’Ammurapi ruled.
 They saw Arioch and identified him with Eri-Aku of Assyria, with which they identified Ellasar.
 They saw Tidal and found in his name an echo of one of the Tudhaliyas of the Hittites, a non-Semitic nation, and saw in them the "Goiim," an identification that may turn out to be correct after all.
 And finally, they read Chedorlaomer and saw in the name an analogue of the names of the kings of Elam in what would later be called Persia when they were under Babylonian vassalage during the so-called Kudur Dynasty.
 What are we left with, then?
 What remains of the story in Genesis after the misidentifications of the scholars have been stripped away are what appear to be four kings of cities located somewhere in or near Syria with a political and economic interest in the region near the Dead Sea, or, as we shall see in a moment, four generals in the employ of a major regional power of the time, named, at least in Hebrew transliteration, Chedorlaomer, Amraphel, Arioch, and Tidal.

-As George Goodspeed wrote in the early 20th Century, in A History of the Babylonians and Assyrians, about a time only slightly later than that of Abraham,
+As George Goodspeed wrote in the early 20th century, in A History of the Babylonians and Assyrians, about a time only slightly later than that of Abraham,

 The fifteenth century B.C., therefore, marks a turning-point in the history of Western Asia.
 The nations that had hitherto wrought out largely by themselves their contributions to civilization and progress came into direct political relation one with another in that middle zone between the Euphrates and the Nile, which was henceforth to be the battle-ground of their armies and the reward of their victories.
 From that time forth the politics of the kings was to be a world-politics; the balance of power was to be a burning question; international diplomacy came into being.
 The three great powers were Egypt, Assyria, and Babylonia.
 Lesser kingdoms appeared as Egypt advanced into the East,―Mitanni in northwestern Mesopotamia, whose people used the cuneiform script to express a language which cannot yet be understood, Alasia in north-western Syria, and the Hittites just rounding into form in the highlands of northeastern Syria and destined to play so brilliant a part, if at present a puzzling one, in the history of the coming centuries.

-At this point in our journey it will be instructive to turn to Josephus, for the Jewish historian has a different take altogether on this entire episode, which intersects our own conclusions about the characterization of the four "kings" that has come down to us through the Holy Scriptures.
+At this point in our journey it will be instructive to turn to Josephus, for the Jewish historian has a different take altogether on this entire episode, which intersects with our own conclusions about the characterization of the four "kings" that has come down to us through the Holy Scriptures.
 Whether Josephus was working from alternate sources or simply working from his own understanding of the political situation at the time of Abraham, he has the following to say about the patriarch's foes:

 At this time, when the Assyrians had the dominion over Asia, the people of Sodom were in a flourishing condition, both as to riches and the number of their youth.
 There were five kings that managed the affairs of this county: Ballas, Barsas, Senabar, and Sumobor, with the king of Bela; and each king led on his own troops: and the Assyrians made war upon them; and, dividing their army into four parts, fought against them.
 Now every part of the army had its own commander; and when the battle was joined, the Assyrians were conquerors, and imposed a tribute on the kings of the Sodomites, who submitted to this slavery twelve years; and so long they continued to pay their tribute: but on the thirteenth year they rebelled, and then the army of the Assyrians came upon them, under their commanders Amraphel, Arioch, Chodorlaomer, and Tidal.
 These kings had laid waste all Syria, and overthrown the offspring of the giants.
 And when they were come over against Sodom, they pitched their camp at the vale called the Slime Pits, for at that time there were pits in that place; but now, upon the destruction of the city of Sodom, that vale became the Lake Asphaltites, as it is called.
 However, concerning this lake we shall speak more presently.
 Now when the Sodomites joined battle with the Assyrians, and the fight was very obstinate, many of them were killed, and the rest were carried captive; among which captives was Lot, who had come to assist the Sodomites.

 Not only does Josephus give us variants of the names of the kings of four of the five cities attacked, he gives us the identities of the four attackers, all, according to his sources, generals in the army of the Assyrians.
-Here, finally, we have an explanation of why these gentlemen do not appear in bold face type, so to speak, in the records of the Near Eastern kingdoms of the 2nd Millennium BC, for they were, as we suspected, kings in name only, rulers of cities under the sway of the Assyrians, or simply generals who were not kings at all, generals who were confused by the author of the 14th chapter of Genesis with the rulers of those cities.
+Here, finally, we have an explanation of why all of these gentlemen do not appear in bold face type, so to speak, in the records of the Near Eastern kingdoms of the 2nd Millennium BC, for most of them were, as we suspected, kings in name only, rulers of cities under the sway of the Assyrians, or simply generals who were not kings at all, generals who were confused by the author of the 14th chapter of Genesis with the rulers of those cities.
 That Canaan was under Assyrian domination is supported by the description in Jubilees, written about 107 BC, of Abraham's arrival there:

 And Abram journeyed from Haran, and he took Sarai, his wife, and Lot, his brother Haran's son, to the land of Canaan, and he came into Asshur, and proceeded to Shechem, and dwelt near a lofty oak.